gtrainor/recipes-and-ratings-analysis1/README.md

 ### Interesting Aggregates

-The pivot table provides a comparison of the average nutritional values, such as sodium, saturated fat, total fat, carbohydrates, sugar, calories, and protein, for recipes categorized as 'healthy' and 'unhealthy.'
+The pivot table provides a comparison of the average nutritional values, such as sodium, saturated fat, total fat, carbohydrates, sugar, calories, and protein, for recipes categorized as `healthy` and `healthy-2`.
 By summarizing this data, we can observe key nutritional differences between the two groups.
 Generally, healthy recipes are characterized by lower amounts of unhealthy nutrients, such as sodium, saturated fat, and total fat, while offering a more balanced nutritional profile.
 This table is an effective tool for identifying common nutritional traits in healthy versus unhealthy recipes, helping to uncover the overall qualities of healthier meal choices.

 | Nutrient        | False   | True    |
 |-----------------|---------|---------|